open-cogsci/osdoc/content/rovereto2014.md

 We will create a simple animal-filled multisensory integration task, in which participants see a picture of a dog, cat, or capybara.
 In addition, a meowing or barking sound is played.
 To make things more fun, we will design the experiment so that you can run it on an Android device, using the [OpenSesame runtime for Android].
 You will see that this requires hardly any additional effort.

-The task is to report whether a dog or a cat is shown, by tapping (or clicking) on the left (dog) or right (cat) side of the screen.
+The participant's task is to report whether a dog or a cat is shown, by tapping (or clicking) on the left (dog) or right (cat) side of the screen.
 No response should be given when a capybara is shown (i.e. those are catch trials).
 The prediction is simple: Participants should be faster to identify dogs when a barking sound is played, and faster to identify cats when a meowing sound is played.
 In other words, we expect a multisensory congruency effect.
 A secondary prediction is that when participants see a capybara, they are more likely to report seeing a dog when they hear a bark, and more likely to report seeing a cat when they hear a meow.

 %--
 figure: